6 Mistakes to Avoid with Local SEO

 Often, businesses attempt to stuff keywords into their categories by choosing many general categories.
 In fact, Google tells us that it’s best to add your business to just one or two categories:

 So, choose your categories carefully and be as specific as possible with the available categories.
-Use this handy tool (created by local search expert Mike Blumenthal) or the category research tool in Moz Local to help navigate the seas of Google categories.
+Use the category research tool in Moz Local to help navigate the seas of Google categories.

 4. Use “money keyword” anchor text too frequently